judwhite/NsqSharp/README.md

 nsqd -lookupd-tcp-address=127.0.0.1:4160
 ```

-To install as Windows Services:
+Or, to install as Windows Services:

 ```
 mkdir c:\nsq\data